rogerdahl/ws2812b-neopixel-emulator/README.md

 * Tweak arduino_sketch.cpp to make your own animations.

+* If working with multiple sketches, set the filename of the one to build in the `SKETCH` variable, close to the top in `CMakeLists.txt`.

 * Debug with a regular debugger or use `printf()` statements (the output appears in the shell).

 * When done, copy paste the `arduino_sketch.cpp` code into the Arduino IDE and write it to your device.